 As early as 2004, Matt had begun collaborating with other artists as a songwriter and producer.
 He co-wrote UR by DJ Tiësto and worked with Leona Lewis on her album Echo in 2009, and in 2010 he co-wrote songs appearing on albums by Brooke Fraser, Christophe Willem, and Boyzone.

-Matt moved with his family to Los Angeles in 2011 and has since been co-writing and producing a variety of projects with artists such as Jason Mraz, Paloma Faith, Diane Birch and Laura Jansen.
+Matt moved with his family to Los Angeles in 2011 and was kept busy co-writing and producing a variety of projects with artists such as Jason Mraz, Paloma Faith, Diane Birch and Laura Jansen.
 His biggest success to date has been co-writing and producing the album Is Your Love Big Enough? by British singer/songwriter Lianne La Havas, which debuted at Number 4 in the UK Albums Chart, was named iTunes UK album of the year, and was nominated for an Ivor Novello Award and the 2012 Barclaycard Mercury Prize.

 Matt continues to work on his own music as well as his writing collaborations and production work and released an Aqualung album called 10 Futures in 2015.
 He has also just embarked on an exciting new project called Søren Lorensen where he has collaborated with Italian violinist, string arranger and composer Davide Rossi (Goldfrapp, Coldplay).
 They will release their first album ‘Lake Constance’ in 2020.

 - Aqualung Official Facebook Page